-Having been performed by the Tokyo Philharmonic Orchestra and the Aarhus Symphony Orchestra, additional Final Symphony concerts are planned for 2014 with the Royal Stockholm Philharmonic Orchestra and the Tampere Philharmonic Orchestra.
+Having been performed by the Tokyo Philharmonic Orchestra and the Aarhus Symphony Orchestra, additional Final Symphony concerts took place in 2014 with the Royal Stockholm Philharmonic Orchestra and the Tampere Philharmonic Orchestra.

 Fantasy Overture – Circle within a circle within a circle

 FINAL FANTASY VI – Symphonic Poem (Born with the Gift of Magic)

 (Terra’s Theme | Kefka | Esper World | Battle etc.)

 (Besaid | Hum of the Fayth | Thunder Plains | Assault etc.)

 FINAL FANTASY VII – Symphony in Three Movements

 (Main Theme of FINAL FANTASY VII | J-E-N-O-V-A | Tifa‘s Theme |

 The Great Warrior etc.)

 II.
 Words Drowned by Fireworks